neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getversion.md

 ﻿# getversion Method

-Return the version information about the queried node.
+Returns the version information about the queried node.

 ## Example